lsamaroo/editrowform/README.md

 # editrowform
-"A jquery plugin which allows you to edit each row of a table inline as a comprehensive form complete with a save and cancel button.
+"A jquery plugin which allows you to edit each row of a table in line complete with a save and cancel button.
 You can also use it to add or delete rows."

 <h3>What's new?</h3>
 Check the changelog.txt for a complete listing of changes in each version.

 <h3>Usage:</h3>
 Include the javascript and css file in your page.
 The style sheet is pretty simple so override it to fit your needs.
-It can also be used as an AMD module.

 <h3>Where can I get it?</h3>
 <ul>